 See how new fees and taxes affect premiums

 Employer tax credit - One of the early provisions of the Affordable Care Act enabled qualified small businesses to be eligible for a tax credit of up to 35 percent of employer-paid health and dental premiums.
-In 2014, the tax credit will increase to 50 percent of premiums paid by eligible small businesses and 35 percent of premiums paid by eligible tax-exempt organizations.
-You can learn all the details under Tax Credit in our Topic Library, or by visiting the IRS website at www.irs.gov.
+In 2014, the tax credit increases to 50 percent of premiums paid by eligible small businesses and 35 percent of premiums paid by eligible tax-exempt organizations.
+You can learn all the details under Tax Credit in our Topic Library, or by visiting the IRS website.

 Employee Wellness Discounts - Many Kansas employers provide incentives for their workers to remain healthy and/or prevent harmful health issues.
 Currently, such incentives and rewards can’t exceed 20 percent of the total cost of an employee’s health benefits coverage.

-In 2014, employers that reward employees for healthy habits will be able to expand the 20 percent limit to a maximum of 30 percent generally, or as much as 50 percent for tobacco usage.
+In 2014, employers that reward employees for healthy habits can expand the 20 percent limit to a maximum of 30 percent generally, or as much as 50 percent for tobacco usage.

 Waiting periods - Beginning with plan years starting in 2014, employers will no longer be able to impose enrollment waiting periods that exceed 90 days.
 This provision applies to grandfathered and non-grandfathered plans.
 This restriction applies to the time period from enrollment to the coverage effective date.